Google スプレッドシートとTrelloの連携イメージ

 If "Test Successful" is displayed, it is complete.
 Click Save.

-1. Connect with App
+1. Link with App

 Click "Create a new card" on the Trello icon.